Arne-Berner/RoboMausV2/README.md

 3. There are some nice TC4056 breakout boards which I can use, while running tests on the mouse

 I did not use the STM32 for IR Sensors/ADC yet, because the quality of the IR sensor was somewhat sufficient and I needed to move fast, after Version 1 did not work at all.

 ## For Version 3
 - [ ] use STM32 for the IR Sensors/ADC because they are less noisy
 - [ ] get NPTH points for better alignment with the stencil
+- [ ] go down to 2 layers so that it is cheaper to replicate

 ## What went wrong